1076 Viola: Orbit and classification

 Viola is a non-family asteroid of the main belt's background population when applying the Hierarchical Clustering Method to its proper orbital elements.
-The asteroid has also been classified as a member of the Nysa family (405), the largest asteroid family of the main belt, consisting of stony and carbonaceous subfamilies.
-The family, named after 44 Nysa, is located near the Kirkwood gap (3:1 orbital resonance with Jupiter), a depleted zone that separates the central main belt.
+The asteroid has also been classified as a member of the Nysa–Polana complex, a collection of overlapping asteroid families in the inner main belt.
+The family is located near the Kirkwood gap (3:1 orbital resonance with Jupiter), a depleted zone that separates the central main belt.

 Viola orbits the Sun in the inner asteroid belt at a distance of 2.1–2.8 AU once every 3 years and 11 months (1,422 days; semi-major axis of 2.47 AU).
 Its orbit has an eccentricity of 0.14 and an inclination of 3° with respect to the ecliptic.
 The body's observation arc begins at Heidelberg in January 1951, or more than 24 years after its official discovery observation.

 Physical characteristics

 In the Tholen classification, Viola is a rare F-type asteroid, while in the SMASS taxonomy, it is classified as a common, carbonaceous C-type.